72nd Year! 72nd Year!

 Wild Horses

-"Wild Horses played to an almost empty ballroom on Sunday 26th November 1978 though despite this (to their great credit) they played a full set to a highly appreciative, slightly embarrassed audience who could not have numbered much more than approx twenty.
+"Wild Horses played to an almost empty ballroom on Sunday 26th November 1978 though despite this (to their great credit) they played a full set to a highly appreciative, slightly embarrassed audience who could not have numbered much more than approx twenty?
 I can attest that in return the audience made a noise completely disproportionate to their number."

 Ghoulz